Provisional Patent Application: Complete 2026 Guide

 What is the difference between a provisional and non-provisional patent application?

-A provisional is a temporary placeholder that grants patent pending status and establishes a priority date.
-A non-provisional is the full patent application that gets examined by the USPTO and can lead to a granted patent.
-Both are important parts of a complete patent filing strategy.
+A provisional is a temporary placeholder that grants patent pending status and establishes a priority date, without ever being examined or published.
+A non-provisional is the full patent application that gets examined by the USPTO and can lead to a granted, enforceable patent.
+Both establish patent pending status and a priority date, and both are important parts of a complete patent filing strategy.

 File Your Provisional Patent Application With Schell IP

 A provisional patent application is one of the most cost-effective steps you can take to protect your invention.
-It secures your priority date, buys you 12 months, and signals to investors and partners that you are serious about protecting your IP.
+It secures your priority date, buys you 12 months, keeps your trade secret option open, and signals to investors and partners that you are serious about protecting your IP.
+The one thing it can’t survive is a thin description, so draft it like it matters, because it does.

-Denver patent attorney Jeff Schell works with inventors and founders to file provisional patent applications that are detailed enough to support strong non-provisional patents.
+Denver patent attorney Jeff Schell works with inventors and founders to file provisional patent applications that are detailed enough to support strong non-provisional patents, and to review and strengthen provisionals that were filed without that support.
 Schell IP offers transparent pricing and patent filings written to support funding, growth, and exits.

 Book a free consultation with Schell IP today.